eapearson/kbase-skd-module-job-browser-bff/docs/design.md

 }
 ```

-The `id` is generally ignored, the `version` is always `"1.1"`, and the `method` must be a valid sdk service app identifier in the format `ModuleName.function_name`, where `Module` is the module name (usually ProperCased) and `function` is the function name (usually snake_cased.)
+The `id` is generally ignored, the `version` is always `"1.1"`, and the `method` must be a valid sdk service app identifier in the format `ModuleName.function_name`, where `Module` is the module name (usually PascalCased) and `function` is the function name (usually snake_cased.)

-The `params` is an array of values, according to the JSONRPC spec.
-KBase only utilizes the first parameter , which is typically, but not always, an object.
+The `params` is an array of values.
+KBase only utilizes the first parameter, which is typically, but not always, an object.
 In this service, the first parameter is always an object.

 The return structure has one of two forms, the result of a successful execution or an error.